 Today, many roles participate in performance testing— SREs, SDETs, developers, QA testers, and engineering managers, to name a few.
 While the bulk of the responsibility of testing usually falls on one team, other roles also incorporate quality metrics and testing into their activities.
 To enable effective collaboration, the testing solution should:

 k6 provides a rich ecosystem to support various team workflows and multiple choices when creating tests.
-And you can create tests easily with a scripting language or GUI tools. k6 Cloud offers a centralized platform for cross-functional collaboration in testing.
+And you can create tests easily with a scripting language or GUI tools.
+Grafana Cloud k6 offers a centralized platform for cross-functional collaboration in testing.
 Teams can skip the hassle of building and maintaining load testing infrastructure and focus their efforts on improving products.

 Automation - k6 natively supports the automation of performance testing, including valuable features like trending, test comparison, and notifications.